-Lloyd OH will test your employees for the exposure to Asbestos.
+Lloyd Occupational Health will test your employees for the exposure to Asbestos.

 We have fully accredited Health and Safety Executive approved doctors and the medical takes 30 minutes per employee and can be done at our surgery locations across the UK.

 The Occupational Physician will carry out the medical and issue an Asbestos medical HSE certificate.

 Asbestos is not just a problem of the past, it can be present today in any building built or refurbished before the year 2000.